-The KEK to Kamioka (K2K)[17-19] experiment is a long baseline neutrino oscillation measurement in which a beam of neutrinos is sent from the KEK accelerator in Tsukuba, Japan to the underground Super-Kamiokande detector[20].
+The KEK to Kamioka (K2K)[15-17] experiment is a long baseline neutrino oscillation measurement in which a beam of neutrinos is sent from the KEK accelerator in Tsukuba, Japan to the underground Super-Kamiokande detector[18].
 The neutrinos pass through a set of near neutrino detectors 300 meters from the target, after which they travel 250 km to Super-Kamiokande.
 The analysis in this paper considers only neutrino interactions detected in the Scintillating Fiber (SciFi) detector, one of the near detectors.

 The wide-band neutrino beam at KEK is produced when 12 GeV protons hit an aluminum target.
-Two magnetic horns focus positively charged pions and kaons into a 200 meter long decay pipe, where they decay to μ^+ and ν{μ} .
-The μ^+ are absorbed by approximately 100 meters of earth and the beam dump between the decay pipe and near detector hall.
+Two magnetic horns focus positively charged pions and kaons into a 200 meter long decay pipe, where they decay to μ^+ and ν_μ .
+The μ^+ are absorbed by the beam dump plus approximately 100 meters of earth between the decay pipe and near detector hall.
 The resulting neutrino energy is between 0.3 and 5 GeV and peaks at 1.2 GeV.
-The contamination in this beam includes 1.3% ν_e and 0.5% anti- ν{μ} .
+The contamination in this beam includes 1.3% ν_e and 0.5% anti- ν_μ , estimated from a Monte Carlo simulation of the beam.

 The near detector hall of the K2K experiment contains several detectors, shown in Fig. 1.
 The first detector in the beam is the one-kiloton water Cerenkov detector.
 This study uses data from the SciFi detector, which is described in detail below.
 Following SciFi is the location of the lead glass detector which was used to measure the ν_e contamination in the beam.
 The lead glass detector was removed in 2002 and in its place was a prototype for a plastic scintillator (SciBar) detector.
-Then in

-2003, the full SciBar detector [21] was installed, though data from this last running period is not used in the present analysis.
-Finally, there is a muon range detector (MRD) [22] which is used to estimate the momentum of the muons which escape the SciFi detector from charged current neutrino interactions.
+Then in 2003, the full SciBar detector [19] was installed, though data from this last running period is not used in the present analysis.
+Finally, there is a muon range detector (MRD) [20] which is used to estimate the momentum of the muons which escape the SciFi detector from charged current neutrino interactions.
 The MRD is also used to monitor the stability of the neutrino beam.

 FIG. 1: The arrangement of the near neutrino detectors at KEK.
 The beam comes in from the right and continues to Super-Kamiokande, 250 km away to the left.
+The SciFi detector in on a stand in the middle.